 Cheap holidays in July

 Firstly, it depends on when you plan to travel in July.
 The last week of the month is firmly in the school summer holidays, so you can expect prices to rise considerably.
-If you want the best deals you should travel early in July.
+If you want the best deals you should travel earlier in July.
 You may also find the weather a little milder, and resorts will almost certainly be less busy.

 The demand for flights in July is high, which means you need to book as early as possible, up to a year beforehand.
 If I find low fares to a destination I want to visit, I will book the flights then and there and worry later about finding somewhere to stay.
 That’s usually the easy bit!